Final update in Spain on Sunday 21 June at 2am.

 Castilla La Mancha

 Aragón has three provinces – Zaragoza, Huesca and Teruel.
-All provinces of Aragón moved to Phase Two on Monday 25 May.
-Figures (21 May) show there have been 5,588 confirmed cases of Coronavirus in Aragón and where 848 people have died.
+All provinces moved to Phase Three on 8 June.

 Balearic Islands is a ‘one province region’, with four islands.
-The island of Formentera in the Balearic Islands moves to Phase Three from Monday 1 June.
-Mallorca, Ibiza and Menorca remain in Phase Two (since Monday 25 May).
-Figures (21 May) show there have been 2,024 confirmed cases of Coronavirus in the Balearic Islands (8 new cases in 24hrs), and where 221 people have died.
+The island of Formentera moved to Phase Three from 1 June.
+Mallorca, Ibiza and Menorca moved to Phase Three on 8 June.

 Ceuta and Melilla